Potoonite/mikrotik-cloudflare-addrlist/README.md

   - `IFNAME`: Name of the local interface whose IPv6 address should be added to `proxyv6`. leave empty disables updating the proxyv6 list
   - `IF_LIST_NAME`: The Address List Name to update the interface IPv6 addresses to.
 Default `proxyv6`
   - `UPDATE_CLOUDFLARE`: Whether or not to update the CloudFlare IP list to Mikrotik router.
 Default `true`.
 Disable by setting to anything other than `true`
+  - `V6DNS_LIST`: A comma separated list of hostnames to set Static IPv6 DNS (AAAA) to the local DNS server.

 ## Usage